-Ground gases and contaminants must also be considered within the risk assessment.
-It must be noted that while the site investigation forms part of what guides the waterproofing design, an equally important consideration is the intended use of the space and implicit consequences in the event that water penetration occurs.
-For example, in properties where the consequences of penetration would be severe, such as in habitable space, suitably low-risk methods must be provided.

-Furthermore, whilst in theory it could be assumed that, based upon a site investigation, the risk of water pressure ever occurring is low, BS 8102 advises that consideration is given to the effects of climate change and burst water mains and sewers, as well as stating that it should be assumed that there is risk of waterlogging "even where site examination indicated dry conditions".
+- While the site investigation forms part of what guides the waterproofing design, an equally important consideration is the intended use of the space and implicit consequences in the event that water penetration occurs.
+For example, in properties where the consequences of penetration would be severe, such as in habitable space, suitably low-risk methods must be provided. - Whilst in theory it could be assumed that, based upon a site investigation, the risk of water pressure ever occurring is low, BS 8102 advises that consideration is given to the effects of climate change and burst water mains and sewers, as well as stating that it should be assumed that there is risk of waterlogging "even where site examination indicated dry conditions".

+In summary:
-In summary, the site investigation guides the design, but it should never be assumed that some degree of water pressure will not occur.

-Furthermore, and particularly if no site investigation has been undertaken or there is reasonable doubt as to ground water conditions, pressure to the full height of the below ground structure must be assumed at some point in the life of the structure.
-The Warranty Surveyor may request a copy of the Site Investigation Report.
+- The site investigation guides the design, but it should never be assumed that some degree of water pressure will not occur. - If no site investigation has been undertaken or there is reasonable doubt as to ground water conditions, pressure to the full height of the below ground structure must be assumed at some point in the life of the structure. - The Warranty Surveyor may request a copy of the site investigation report, design and associated design rationale.